beilke/photos_heatmap_viewer/README.md

 ### No Photos Displaying on Map

-1. Check if your JSON file has valid data:
+1. Check if your database has valid data:
    ```
-   python inspect_json.py
+   python debug_server.py
    ```

 2. Verify that your photos have GPS coordinates: